Skip to content

 _CMK3174

-We use fixed-wing and multi-rotor drones to investigate snow and ice processes.
+We use drones and robots to investigate snow and ice processes.
 Drones are useful since since they can collect data with higher resolution than satellite remote sensing and can survey beneath tree canopies and under clouds.
-We have used fixed-wing drones on the Greenland Ice Sheet to map surface types of the ablation zone and survey marine-terminating glaciers.
-We have also used multi-rotor drones in the Pacific Northwest to quantify snow depths in burned forests to understand the effects of wildfire on snowpacks.
+We have used fixed-wing drones to map albedo and surface hydrology over the surface of Greenland Ice Sheet and multi-rotor drones to quantify snow depths in burned forests in the Pacific Northwest.
+Our most recent research is developing a multi-modular robot team that can drill into the ice sheet surface to measure important properties such as density and light-absorbing impurity concentrations.